happycube/cxadc-linux3/README.md

 ### 2021-12-14 - Updated Documentation

-- Change 10bit to the correct 16bit as that's what's stated in RAW16 under the datasheet and that's what the actual samples are in format wise.
+- Change 10bit to the correct 16bit as that's what's stated in RAW16 under the datasheet and that's what the actual samples are in format-wise.
-- Cleaned up and added examples for adjusting module parameters and basic real time readout information.
+- Cleaned up and added examples for adjusting module parameters and basic real-time readout information.
-- Added notations of ABLS2-40.000MHZ-D4YF-T a drop in replacement crystal that adds 40mhz ability at low cost for current market PCIE cards.
+- Added notations of ABLS2-40.000MHZ-D4YF-T a drop-in replacement crystal that adds 40mhz ability at low cost for current market PCIE cards.
 - Added documentation for sixdb mode selection.
 - Added links to find current CX cards
 - Added issues that have been found